 133 study (Table 2).
 Due to the overall high proportion of reads matched to the correct genome in the method

-134 specificity study the simulated contaminant datasets were evaluated at the genus level.
-For all the uncon-

-135 taminated representative set of target genomes the proportion of simulated reads that matched at species
+134 specificity study, the simulated contaminant datasets were evaluated at the genus level for sensitivity.
+For all of the genomes selected for the sensitivity study, the proportion of simulated reads that matched at species

 136 level or higher was 0.98 (Table 2).